 - A pyramid shaped stack of smaller and smaller disks is placed [placed together] on a peg.
 The objective is to move the stack to another peg following a specific set of rules.

-Confident in my abilities we revisited the puzzle the next week, but sadly my dreams were crushed.
-I quickly realized that I actually had no idea what I was doing.
+We revisited the puzzle the next week, but sadly the confidence I had built up was quickly proven to be worthless.
+My once-hopeful dreams were crushed yet again, and I quickly realized that I actually had no idea what I was doing when it came to tackling this seemingly simple game.

-Years later I find myself faced with the exact same conundrum in college as a challenge problem [ I was / my friends and I were ] tackling for fun.
+Years later, I found myself facing the same exact dissapointment in college as a challenging problem came across me.[ I was / my friends and I were ].
 The problem seemed vaguely familiar to me but I couldn’t quite get my finger on it.
-However, when working through [ it/ the problem ] in Java, insight eventually flooded through and once I got the program to work I realized it was the same Towers of Hanoi that I did when I was a child.
-Only now I was able to wrap my head around it and understand it at the most fundamental level.
+However, once I started working through [ it/ the problem ] in Java, insight eventually flooded through and when I finally got the program to work I realized it was the same Towers of Hanoi that had fascinated me as a child.
+Only now I was able to wrap my head around it and understand it at its most fundamental level.

-That “thinkering” is what I have found I live for.
-That “thinkering” is what set the gears of my mind turning and put me into a problem-solving mindset.
+That combination of thinking about a problem while tinkering with solutions in the form code, or “thinkering” as I call it is what I have found I live for.
+That “thinkering” is what set the gears of my mind turning and helped me develop a problem-solving mindset.
 That “thinkering” is what shifted my brain into overdrive to understand the complexity of the puzzle.

-I found that/the brainstorming, drafting, writing, debugging, and analyzing process that went into creating this program was extremely rewarding and eye opening.
-Taking the rules and game mechanics of the Towers and reconstructing them in code from the group up [ is what solidified / was the key moment that solidified ] computer science for me.
+I found that/the brainstorming, drafting, writing, debugging, and analyzing process that went into creating this Java program was extremely rewarding and eye opening.
+Taking the rules and game mechanics of the Towers and reconstructing them in code from the ground up is what solidified the concept, and more importantly my passion, for computer science.

-It was like It was like building the puzzle at the same time I was solving it, and invited me into a way of thinking that forced me to consider the minute details and overall picture simultaneously.
+It was likee building the puzzle at the same time as solving it, and invited me into a way of thinking that forced me to consider the minute details and overall picture of the problem simultaneously.

 Computer science is about the imaginative yet logical mindset that it compels me to adopt